-Topic 4.
-Time-management skills for master thesis
+Topic 3.
+Time-management skills for contemporary international legal research.

-- 1. Challenges in managing time efficiently - 2.
-Time-management tools for academic research and writing - 3.
-Planning for efficient research developing "your" plan of action - 4.
-Major tools and software for efficient time-management - 5.
-Developing the plan for submission of the thesis Gantt chart
+- 1. Challenges in managing time efficiently. - 2.
+Time-management tools for academic research and writing. - 3.
+Planning for efficient research developing "your" plan of action. - 4.
+Major tools and software for efficient time-management. - 5.
+Developing the plan for submission of the thesis.

 Topic 5.
-Giving feedback
+Giving feedback.
+Peer review process.

-- 1. Types and principles of giving feedback
+- 1. Types and principles of giving feedback and peer review.

-- 2. Sandwich model of feedback
+- 2. Sandwich model of feedback.

-- 3. Practical exercises
+- 3. Practical exercises.